ebi-jdispatcher/webservice-clients-generator/README.md

 # Web Service Client Generator

-Tool to generate Python clients for EBI's Job Dispatcher Web Service tools.
+This repository allow auto-generation of Python clients for EBI's Job Dispatcher Web Service tools.

 ## How to use it